Canon 60D versus Canon T5i

 The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 17.9 megapixel.
 This similarity in sensor specs implies that both the 60D and the T5i have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the T5i is much more recent (by 2 years and 6 months) than the 60D, and its sensor will have benefitted from technological advances during this time.

 Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the 60D has a notably higher overall DXO score than the T5i (overall score 5 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.5 bits higher color depth, 0.3 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 60D (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||22.2||11.5||813||66|